Heterogeneous Acceleration Pipeline for Recommendation System Training: Conclusions

 \section{Conclusions}

-Production-scale recommendation models deploy DNNs along with capacity and bandwidth-constrained embedding tables.
-In this paper, we present \hotline, a heterogeneous acceleration pipeline based on the insight that small portion of embedding tables are frequently accessed. \hotline aims to dispatch popular inputs that only access these \highaccess embeddings directly to GPU, while obtaining the not-\highaccess embedding data for non-popular inputs.
-To perform the dynamic segregation and dispatching, we offer a novel accelerator that can perform the fine grained tasks of determining which inputs require what embedding entries, and if needed gather them from main memory and dispatch the inputs.
-As such, \hotline hides the data transfer latency of obtaining non-\highaccess embedding data behind GPU execution of popular inputs.
-Results on real-world datasets and recommender models show that \hotline reduces the average training time by \avgperfimprfourgpudlrm and \avgperfimprfourgpuhugectr in comparison to Intel optimized CPU-GPU DLRM and HugeCTR optimized GPU-only baseline, respectively.
+This paper proposes \hotline, a heterogeneous acceleration pipeline to address memory and bandwidth constraints in recommendation models. \hotline leverages the insight that only a few embedding table entries are popular and frequently accessed.
+It sends inputs directly to the GPUs, which use \highaccess embeddings.
+It retrieves the required embeddings for the remaining inputs while the GPUs process popular inputs. \hotline uses a novel accelerator to dynamically segregate and dispatch the data, hiding the data transfer latency behind the GPU execution of popular inputs.
+Our experiments on real-world datasets and models show that \hotline reduces average training time by \avgperfimprfourgpudlrm compared to Intel-optimized CPU-GPU DLRM baseline.